Residential Property Assessments

 Senior and Person with Disabilities Property Tax Exemption

-You may be eligible for tax relief if you are a senior or have a disability.
-Learn more on our page, Applying for a senior and persons with disabilities property tax exemption.
+You may be eligible for tax relief if you are a senior or a person with a disability.
+Learn more about exemption for seniors and persons with a disability.